codedge-llc/pigeon/README.md

    openssl rsa -in key.pem -out key_unencrypted.pem
    ```

 8. `cert.pem` and `key_unencrypted.pem` can now be used as the cert and key in `Pigeon.push`, respectively.
+Set them in your `config.exs`

 ### Notifications with Custom Data
 Notifications can contain additional information for the `aps` key with a map passed as an optional 3rd parameter (e.g. setting badge counters or defining custom sounds)
   ```
-  n = Pigeon.APNS.Notification.new("your message", "your device token", %{
+  n = Pigeon.APNS.Notification.new("your message", "your device token", "your push topic", %{
     badge: 5,
     sound: "default"
   })